cramkl/FlatTubeScracthDetection/README.md

 ### Flat Tube Scracth Defects Detection Algorithm

 #### 1. Introduction
-* This project detect the scratches on the flat tubes by using Monte Carlo cubic Bezier curve fitting;
+* This algorithm detects the scratches on the flat tubes by using Monte Carlo cubic Bezier curve fitting, and it is developped by C++;
-* This project is using MFC of VisualStudio, and note that this code only including the key source codes in the MFC project, so if you want to use this code, please create a new MFC project and copy the core code to your project.
+* This project is using MFC of VisualStudio, and **note that** this code only including the key source codes in the MFC project, so if you want to use this code, please create a new MFC project and copy the core code to your project.
 #### 2. Requirements
 * VS2015 or higher
 * OpenCV 2.4.13 or higher